roysunanda/Ecommerce-MERN/README.md

 # Ecommerce-MERN

-An Ecommerce Platform using MERN Stack.
+Building an Ecommerce Platform using MERN Stack.